-The Leonardo Civiltà delle Macchine Foundation will organise a two-day international conference to discuss the ethical and legal implications of the growing use of A.I. technologies.
-The conference will take place on 21 and 22 November, on the premises of the Chamber of Deputies, at Palazzo Montecitorio.
+Fondazione Leonardo Civiltà delle Macchine organized a two-day international conference to discuss the ethical and legal implications of the growing use of AI.
+The conference took place on November 21 and 22 at the Camera dei Deputati.

-The aim of the conference is to stimulate a debate on the A.I.
-Code of Ethics in Italy, underlining the need for and benefits of a more formalised legal framework.
-A new technological humanism that keeps man at the centre of the age of machines passes through the creation of a reliable context of rules, which public authorities must construct together with the producers and users of the new digital economy.
+The conference stimulated a debate on the ethical code of AI in Italy, stressing the need and benefits of a more formalized legal framework.
+A new technological humanism that preserves the centrality of man in the era of machines passes through the creation of rules that the public authority must build together with the producers and users of the digital economy.

 The conference was structured through four round tables that studied the ethical and legal implications of AI in the sectors of security, finance, healthcare and justice.
 Each round table saw the participation of Italian academics, international experts, representatives of institutions and companies in the hi-tech sector.

 The Leonardo museums bear exceptional witness to the technological and industrial memory and constitute an instrument of dialogue and constant sharing between the company and the territory.
 They were born out of the awareness that a large part of the industrial culture of our time is not only produced by the great cultural and educational institutions, but is also formed within companies.
 Living, dynamic structures, corporate museums represent a point of reference for communities and territories, centres of industrial culture open to visitors, researchers, students, economic and cultural operators.Leggi Tutto